SwanLab/Swan/_posts/features/2024-09-17-metamaterial-design.md

 ---
 layout: post
 title: Metamaterial design
-subtitle: Swan is geared for the design of novel materials
+subtitle: Swan is geared for the design of novel materials with advanced properties
 author: Ton Creus Costa
 categories: feature
 ---